johnhelmuth/in-dire-straits-content/tatterpedia/4.sapient-species/index.md

 ## Grulvax

-The Grulvax are a sapient species that is unknown in all of known space, aside from one individual, Jithal, currently engineer on the ship *In Dire Straits*.
+The Grulvax are a sapient species that is unknown in all of known space, aside from one individual, Jithal, currently engineer on the ship *Dire Straits*.

 They have four arms, a head with no eyes, and a snake-like lower body.
 Because they can communicate with other members of their species without